This network was funded from December 2012 - March 2015.

-A joint initiative between the Faculties of English, History and Modern Languages, the Oxford Celebrity Network brings together scholars working across the Humanities division.
+A joint initiative between the Faculties of English, History and Modern Languages, the Oxford Celebrity Network brought together scholars working across the Humanities division.

-To this end, and with the help of funding from the Andrew W. Mellon Foundation and TORCH, the network has run a series of interdisciplinary seminars and other academic activities.
-Recently, the network has focused on providing support for events related to the study of celebrity run by academics at Oxford and other institutions, including a symposium on the fame of Benjamin Disraeli and the TORCH/Wolfson College conference ‘After Image: Life-Writing and Celebrity.’
-We have also run public engagement activities on the history of celebrity, in partnership with the Ashmolean Museum and the Bodleian Library.
+To this end, and with the help of funding from the Andrew W. Mellon Foundation and TORCH, the network ran a series of interdisciplinary seminars and other academic activities.
+The network also focused on providing support for events related to the study of celebrity run by academics at Oxford and other institutions, including a symposium on the fame of Benjamin Disraeli and the TORCH/Wolfson College conference ‘After Image: Life-Writing and Celebrity’.
+We also ran public engagement activities on the history of celebrity, in partnership with the Ashmolean Museum and the Bodleian Library.